bluedalmatian/bigbrother/README.txt

 GroupName is an optional string containing only letters or numbers.
-It is mandatory if using the RecordMode C (see below).
-It allows you to group recording files together in a folder and must therefore exist as a directory under your main recording directory's/bycamera subfolder (see above) If you dont want to specify a GroupName use * GroupNames can also be used to group related cameras together for display (see the URL Format section below) e.g Group1
+It is mandatory if using the RecordMode C  or EventMode C (see below).
+It allows you to group recording files together in a folder and must therefore exist as a directory under your main recording directory's/bycamera subfolder (see above) If you dont want to specify a GroupName use *

+GroupNames can also be used to group related cameras together for display (see the URL Format section below) e.g Group1